openedx/edx-django-utils/edx_django_utils/cache/README.rst

 CachedResponse
 --------------

-A CachedResponse includes the cache miss/hit status and value stored in the cache.
+A CachedResponse includes the cache miss/hit status (is_found) and the value stored in the cache (for cache hits).

 The purpose of the CachedResponse is to avoid a common bug with the default Django cache interface where a cache hit that is Falsey (e.g. None) is